Facts & Stats

 Severance pay in the United States is generally one or two month’s pay for every year worked, although there’s no requirement for it under the Fair Labor Standards Act.

-Probation periods are not required in the United States.
+Probation periods are not required under Federal Law in the United States.
 In all states (except Montana) "employment at-will" legislation applies which means the addition of a probation period is not necessary for employers.